-Burgers with Mediterranean flavors can quite possibly be the perfect sandwich.
+Mediterranean Burgers include an array of flavors both in and on top of the burger and can quite possibly be the perfect sandwich.

 Sue Lau | Palatable Pastime